-The significant coagulation of AI, Fe, trivalent (REEs) and tetravalent (Ti, Zr, Hf, Th) hydrolysates is pronounced mostly at the very beginning of the estuarine mixing because these elements normally appear as large-size colloids that are quite unstable in aqueous solution with an elevated ionic strength, as confirmed by numerous observations on the flocculation and removal of colloidal material with increasing salinity in the estuaries (Sholkowitz, 1976, 1978; Sigleo and Helz, 1981).
-The decrease of the proportion of colloidal Fe with the concomitant increase in salinity is well established from size-fractionation techniques (Kuma et al., 1998; Sanudo-Wilhelmy et al., 1996; Stolpe and Hassellöv, 2007).
-Insoluble, less mobile elements follow the pattern of Fe tightly, with maximal removal occurring in the low (0-5‰) salinity zone.
-These results are consistent with the dominant status of the trivalent and tetravalent elements in the White Sea watersheds, which occur in the form of large organo-ferric colloids rather than organic complexes capable of controlling the speciation of these elements in the surface boreal waters (Pokrovsky and Schott, 2002; Pokrovsky et al., 2010, 2012b).
-The

-- 5 decrease in the La/Yb ratio in the < 0.22 μm fraction with rising salinity (Fig. 9) may reflect the replacement of the Fe-rich colloids, binding LREE via surface adsorption or incorporation, by LMW organic ligands forming strong complexes with HREE.
-Preferential removal of the light REE was already observed in temperate estuaries (Sholkovitz and Elderfield, 1988; Elderfield et al., 1990) and LREE are known to be removed more - efficiently than HREE in small estuaries (Lawrence and Kamber, 2006; Åström et al., 2012).
-The affinity of light REE toward mineral and colloidal surfaces, such as HMW organo-ferric colloids, and HREE to soluble organic ligands such, as LMW{<1kDa} complexes, is fairly well known both from experimental studies (Bau, 1999) and natural observations in the boreal zone (Pokrovsky et al., 2006).
-This is also proven from the analysis of filtrates and ultrafiltrates of natural Fe and OC-rich samples (Sholkovitz, 1994 for Hudson river filtrates 0.025 μm, 50 kDa and 5 kDa and Pédrot et al., 2008 for - soil solution filtrates 0.22 μm, 30, 5 and 2 kDa).
+The significant coagulation of Al, Fe, and trivalent (REEs) and tetravalent (Ti, Zr, Hf, Th) hydrolysates is pronounced mostly at the very beginning of the estuarine mixing (Figs. 10 and 13) because these elements normally appear as large-size colloids (Figs. 15-17) that are quite unstable in aqueous solution with an elevated ionic strength, as confirmed by numerous observations of the flocculation and removal of colloidal material with increasing salinity in the estuaries (Sholkowitz, 1976, 1978; Sigleo and Helz, 1981).
+The decrease in the proportion of colloidal Fe with the concomitant increase in salinity is well established from size-fractionation techniques (Kuma et al., 1998; Saňudo-Wilhelmy et al., 1996; Stolpe and Hassellöv, 2007).
+Insoluble, less mobile elements follow the pattern of Fe tightly, with maximal removal occurring in the low (0-5 ‰) salinity zone.
+These results are consistent with the dominant status of the trivalent and tetravalent elements in the White Sea watersheds, which occur in the form of large organo-ferric colloids rather than organic complexes capable of controlling the speciation of these elements in the surface boreal waters (Pokrovsky and Schott, 2002; Vasyukova et al., 2010; Pokrovsky et al., 2010, 2012b).
+The decrease in the La/Yb ratio in the $<0.22 \,\mu m$ fraction with rising salinity (Fig. 8) may reflect the removal of the Fe-rich colloids, binding LREE via surface adsorption or incorporation, and the appearance of LMW organic ligands forming strong complexes with HREE.
+Preferential removal of the light REE was already observed in temperate estuaries (Sholkovitz and Elderfield, 1988; Elderfield et al., 1990) and LREE are known to be removed more efficiently than HREE in small estuaries (Lawrence and Kamber, 2006; Åström et al., 2012).
+The affinity of light REE for mineral and colloidal surfaces such as HMW organo-ferric colloids, and HREE for soluble organic ligands such as LMW<1 kDa complexes, is fairly well known both from experimental studies (Bau, 1999) and natural observations in the boreal zone (Pokrovsky et al., 2006).
+This is also proven from the analysis of filtrates and ultrafiltrates of natural Fe and OC-rich samples (Sholkovitz, 1995, for Hudson river filtrates 0.025 $\mu$ m, 50 kDa and 5 kDa and Pédrot et al., 2008, for soil solution filtrates 0.22 $\mu$ m, 30, 5 and 2 kDa).